 See the Local Plan for the Broads Policy DM19 as well as National Parks England and Mobile UK Joint Accord / Memorandum of Understanding: https://www.nationalparksengland.org.uk/__data/assets/pdf_file/0009/1253682/Mobile-UK-National-Parks-England-Accord-2018.pdf

 See Local Plan for the Broads Section 20 and SSROADS.

 A Transport Assessment (TA) should be submitted as part of any planning application where the proposed development has significant transport implications.
 The coverage and detail of the TA should reflect the scale of the development and the extent of the transport implications of the proposal.
 For smaller schemes a Transport Statement (TS) is likely to be sufficient.
 The TS should simply outline the transport aspects of the application, while for major proposals, the TA should illustrate accessibility to the site by all modes of transport, and the likely modal split of journeys to and from the site.
 It should also give details of proposed measures to improve access by public transport, walking and cycling.

 It is not likely that many applications in the Broads Authority area will require a TA or TS, but please contact us to discuss it if you think that your proposal will be covered.
-All proposals which involve an alteration to the public highway will need to be accompanied by a formal Road Safety Audit (RSA) in accordance with DfT guidance HD 19/03 which shall be carried out by a suitable experienced safety auditor approved by the Local Highway Authority.
+All proposals which involve an alteration to the public highway may need to be accompanied by further assessments or audits as required by the relevant Local Highways Authority (County Council).